Loading...

 TEID Downlink (eNodeB): The Tunnel Endpoint Identifier for the downlink to the eNodeB (Evolved Node B).

-CONTROL TEID: The Tunnel Endpoint Identifier used for control plane signalling.
+CONTROL TEID: The Tunnel Endpoint Identifier used for control plane signaling.

-CONTROL IP: The IP address used for control plane signalling.
+CONTROL IP: The IP address used for control plane signaling.

 Radio Access Type (RAT): The type of radio access technology being used (e.g., LTE, 5G).

-Uplane - Manages user plane packet processing ports, including S1-U and N3.
+Uplane (User Plane): Manages user-plane traffic, including S1-U and N3.

-The following image shows the ports page with device, ports, and port status details:
+The following image illustrate the ports page with device, ports, and port status details:

 To edit the properties of a port,